Copyright licences - Music, TV & Film

 To play music in a public place without a licence may infringe copyright laws.
 Collection Societies could then bring proceedings under the applicable copyright if the licence fee is not paid and music continues to be played.

 Music legislation and tourist accommodation premises

-If tourist accommodation providers play music in their premises where it can be heard by members of the public and they do not hold a music licence, then they could be in breach of the legislation.
+If tourist accommodation providers play music in their premises where it can be heard by members of the public and they do not hold a music licence, then they could be in breach of copyright legislation.
 The proprietors may be subject to legal proceedings if they do not pay the licence fee.
-The options available to the Proprietors are that they either pay the licence fee or do not play music on their tourist accommodation premises.
+The options available to the proprietors are that they either pay the licence fee or do not play music on their tourist accommodation premises.